 4. Try Incorporating Essential Oils into your daily routine

 Essential Oils have long been known to have incredible health benefits as well as can be effectively used though-out your day to help you combat stress and anxiety!
 Personally I have to admitt that I have recently become obsessed with them.
 I start my day with putting some essential oil on the bottom of my feet, the blend I use is called "Balance" it is an oil blend designed to help you feel grounded and balanced through-out the day as well as I put some "serenity oil" in my diffuser each night to help me have a restful sleep.
 Those are just two out of many others I use to help me create balance and relaxation in my life so I can handle the stressors and combat the effects it had on my body over the years.

 If you follow the above steps you are sure to start combating the effects that stress has on your body!
 Comment below and let me know your thoughts or any key takeaways you had from this blog.
 You can also follow me on Instagram to get daily inspirations.

 Feeling stressed on a regular basis and are keen to get some support in helping you reach your health goals?
-E-mail me at email@example.com or complete the contact form at the bottom of the page to setup a free consultation and talk about where you are at, your vision for your health and how I may be able to help you thrive!
+E-mail me at firstname.lastname@example.org and let's chat!